 For renovation projects in particular, the better insulated your home the more efficient it is to heat, which means smaller energy bills.
 Your home’s efficiency will also impact the size of the heating system you require – the lower your heat demand, the smaller and cheaper the heating system, and the less work it needs to do, which all in all means a far cheaper to run home.

-Whether you have a modest lawn or acres, you’d be surprised how much this land is worth to you; with a ground source heat pump you get access to the Government’s Renewable Heat Incentive (RHI) which pays you for the renewable heat your heat pump generates, for 7 years.
-With all the free renewable heat coming from the ground I bet you didn’t expect to be an owner of your own mini gold mine did you?
-There are many options to extract the heat from the ground, from space-saving boreholes to cost-effective trenches, to water sources which provide the most efficient heat extraction for the heat pump; Kensa’s helpful guide offers more advice here.
+Whether you have a modest lawn or acres, you’d be surprised how much this land is worth to you; with a ground source heat pump, you get access to the Government’s Renewable Heat Incentive (RHI) which pays you for the renewable heat your heat pump generates, for 7 years.
+With all the free renewable heat coming from the ground I bet you didn’t expect to be an owner of your own mini gold mine did you?!
+There are many options to extract the heat from the ground, from space-saving boreholes to cost-effective slinky trenches, to water sources that provide the most efficient heat extraction for the heat pump.